Last Updated on December 31, 2021

 8. Organize Your Closet and Get a Tax Deduction

 Check out the before and after pictures from Cammie's recent closet organization project.
 She takes you through a step-by-step sorting and reorganizing of her closet.
 And, she gives you some helpful information about getting a tax deduction for your deductible donation.
+As a matter of fact, we could all learn from her advice!

 9. How to Declutter Without Feeling Guilty

 When it comes to decluttering, some people feel guilty when they throw away or donate items that they received as a gift, or may have spent a sizable amount of money.
-Maureen from A Debt Free Stress Free Life gives guidance on avoiding the guilt of decluttering.
+However, Maureen from A Debt Free Stress Free Life gives guidance on avoiding the guilt of decluttering.